Standing-Storm/XE-Innawood-Fell-Beasts/README.md

-# XE-Innawood-Fell-Beasts
+# XedraWood: Fell Beasts
-Adds more dangerous supernatural monsters to XedraWood
+Adds more dangerous supernatural monsters to XedraWood, natural, supernatural, and preternatural.

+Best if also run with Megafauna but it's not required.